angelbunbun/SAEBRS/README.md

 ![image](https://github.com/user-attachments/assets/c44b14d1-cbd9-431f-a630-a831f9811a55)

-**SAEBRS Dash is a PhD project designed to digitise the SAEBRS tool - a brief tool supported by research for use in universal screening for behavioral and emotional risk.**
+**SAEBRS Dash is a nested PhD project designed to digitise the SAEBRS tool - a brief tool supported by research for use in universal screening for behavioral and emotional risk.**

-- Private student University of Southern QLD Project / Not affiliated
+- PhD project run by Rebecca Terlich / University of Southern QLD
-- Website & repository is proof of concept only
+- Website & repository is proof of concept only / Not officially affiliated
+- Copyright applies

 **Homepage:**